MicrosoftDocs/visualstudio-docs/docs/extensibility/signing-vsix-packages.md

 You can use self-issued certificates for testing purposes.
 However, VSIX packages signed using self-issued certificates are not accepted by NuGet.org.
 Learn more about [generating self-signed certificates with the .NET CLI](/dotnet/core/additional-tools/self-signed-certificates-guide)

-## Signing a VSIX with Dotnet Sign
+## Signing a VSIX with Sign CLI
-VSIXSignTool.exe has been deprecated in favor of [Dotnet/Sign (github.com)](https://github.com/dotnet/sign).
+VSIXSignTool has been deprecated in favor of [Sign CLI (github.com)](https://github.com/dotnet/sign).
 This tool is published to NuGet as a dotnet tool under [Sign (nuget.org)](https://www.nuget.org/packages/sign).
 This tool supports local and Azure Key Vault cloud signing.

-For local signing, Sign supports certificates and private keys stored in any combination of these locations:
+For local signing, Sign CLI supports certificates and private keys stored in any combination of these locations:
 - `PFX`, `P7B`, or `CER` files
 - Imported into Windows Certificate Manager
 - Stored in a USB device with access via a [Cryptographic Service Provider](/windows/win32/seccrypto/cryptographic-service-providers) (CSP)

-#### Installing Dotnet Sign
+### Installing Sign CLI
 1. Open a [Developer PowerShell](/visualstudio/ide/reference/command-prompt-powershell) instance.

 1. Verify nuget.org is added and enabled as a NuGet source.